When it comes to SUP'ing with your kids, aside from making sure they have fun, you want to make sure they stay safe!

 #5: Review Proper Paddling Technique

-Older children who are able to paddle their own board should be taught proper paddling technique.
+Older children who are able to paddle board on their own board should be taught proper paddleboarding technique.

 #6: Don’t Forget the Sun Protection

-Overexposure to the sun is dangerous for kids and adults alike, so it’s always important to exercise caution while on the water.
+Overexposure to the sun is dangerous for kids and adults alike, so it’s always important to exercise caution while paddleboarding.
 Sunscreen and proper attire (sun hats, swim shirts with SPF protection, etc.) can greatly reduce the risks associated with sun exposure.

 #7: Bring Along Plenty of Water and Snacks